LiveTL/LiveTL/CONTRIBUTING.md

 ## Directory structure

-.
+.\
-├── LiveTL - extension
+├── LiveTL - extension\
-│   ├── css - css files
+│   ├── css - css files\
-│   ├── icons - icons to use
+│   ├── icons - icons to use\
-│   └── js - the main js files
+│   └── js - the main js files\
-│       └── lib - modules that will be concatenated to the main `frame.js` file ├── about - about github page
+│       └── lib - modules that will be concatenated to the main `frame.js` file\
+├── about - about github page\
-├── build - build files
+├── build - build files\
-│   ├── chrome
+│   ├── chrome\
-│   │   └── LiveTL - chrome unpacked extension
+│   │   └── LiveTL - chrome unpacked extension\
-│   ├── common  - common files to be bundled in both extensions │   └── firefox
+│   ├── common  - common files to be bundled in both extensions\
+│   └── firefox\
-│       └── LiveTL - firefox unpacked extension
+│       └── LiveTL - firefox unpacked extension\
-├── dist - distribution files
+├── dist - distribution files\
-│   ├── chrome - contains chrome zipped extension
+│   ├── chrome - contains chrome zipped extension\
-│   └── firefox - contains firefox zipped extension
+│   └── firefox - contains firefox zipped extension\
-├── embed - embedding chat
+├── embed - embedding chat\
-├── img   - image files to be shown on github
+├── img   - image files to be shown on github\
-└── tests - test files to be run
+└── tests - test files to be run\

 ## Other

 - do not assign anything other than string literals to `innerHTML`
 - avoid remote code execution

+These guidelines are based off the guidelines from [Pogify](https://www.github.com/Pogify/pogify).

 ## **Thanks for contributing to LiveTL!
 We can't wait to see what you do with it!**